 On the banks of the mighty Mississippi River, Davenport, Iowa, is the largest city of the massive Midwestern metropolitan cluster called the Quad Cities.
 (Which also includes Bettendorf, Iowa, and Rock Island, Moline and East Moline in Illinois; no, there won’t be a test.)
 Davenport is probably best known for its many musical festivals, but the city’s top employer is Genesis Health System.
-David Smith is a carpenter at Genesis West, one of the system’s key facilities.
+David Smith is a carpenter on our Crothall Facilities Management Team at Genesis West, one of the system’s key facilities.

 You may wonder how a carpenter could be an important part of the welcoming experience.
 David explains why they most certainly are: